 Pay For A Little More Exposure

-Not entirely passive, but in the end it will be as the content will retain it's authority and even build more over time.
+Not entirely passive, but in the end, it will be as the content will retain authority and even build more over time.
 Useful points, try them out and let us know how you do!